Personal Online Banking (CeB) Access Agreement

-You can access your accounts through seven days a week, 24 hours a day.
+You can access your accounts through online banking seven days a week, 24 hours a day.
 However, at certain times, some or all may not be available due to system maintenance.
-You will be notified Online when this occurs.
+You will be notified online when this occurs.

-An internal transfer initiated through before 9:00 AM EST on a business day is posted to your account the same day.
-All transfers completed after 3:00 PM EST on a business day or on a Saturday, Sunday or banking holiday, will be posted on the next business day.
+An internal transfer initiated through online banking before 9:00 PM EST on a business day is posted to your account the same day.
+All transfers completed after 9:00 PM EST on a business day or on a Saturday, Sunday or banking holiday, will be posted on the next business day.

 Our business days are Monday through Friday.
 Saturday, Sunday and Federal holidays are not included as a business day.

 Additional Terms and Conditions